Hyperview

 hide-during-load

 A space-separated list of element ids.
-The elements with the given ids will be hidden while requesting the content identified by href
+The elements with the given ids will be hidden while requesting the content identified by href.
+The behavior differs a bit depending on the action type.

 Navigation actions